axelboc/website-cass/collections/books/seahearts.md

 spineColour: "#000"
 ---

 Well, basically anything by Margo Lanagan.
-Her work is part dream and part nightmare but all of it is amazing.
+Her work is part dream, part nightmare, and all of it is amazing.
 She is one of Australia’s greatest writers.